The Swedish rules on merger control are found in the Swedish Competition Act (2008:579) (the "Act"), primarily in Chapter 4.

 The SCA issued its first prohibition decision under the new rules in April 2019.
 The transaction concerned a joint venture co-operation amongst three out of four producers of the three most popular cheeses in Sweden.
 The SCA’s decision was appealed to the Patent and Market Court for review.
 Before the Patent and Market Court rendered its judgment, an arbitration award hindered the completion of the concentration why the Patent and Market Court found that a substantial review would only relate to a hypothetic situation and therefore annulled the SCA's decision and dismissed the case.

 Previously, the SCA had to file a summons application with the courts.
 In many cases, the decision to go to court was in practice tantamount to a prohibition as merging parties tended then to withdraw their notification.
 In recent years, the SCA has blocked a number of mergers this way – eg, in 2016 Schibstedt’s acquisition of property listing website Hemnet (following lengthy remedy negotiations which apparently did not convince the SCA), Kronfågel/Lagerberg (chicken breeding) and Visma’s public bid for Fortnox (enterprise application software).

-There have also been two court proceedings in recent years: Swedbank’s acquisition of Svensk Fastighetsförmedling (real estate agency services) was prohibited by the District Court (now Patent and Market Court) in 2014, and before the appeal court rendered its judgment Swedbank abandoned the concentration.
+There have also been two court proceedings in the last five years: Swedbank’s acquisition of Svensk Fastighetsförmedling (real estate agency services) was prohibited by the District Court (now Patent and Market Court) in 2014, and before the appeal court rendered its judgment Swedbank abandoned the concentration.
 In 2016, the Patent and Market Court of Appeal cleared Logstor’s acquisition of Powerpipe (district heating pipes) after the SCA sought to block the merger.